-- iOS Downloadable App: Feed data is stored using Core Data, and encrypted using NSFileProtectionComplete.

-NSFileProtectionComplete dictates how passcodes are exposed internally to access the feed data.
+- iOS Downloadable App: Feed data is stored using Core Data, and encrypted using NSFileProtectionCompleteUntilFirstUserAuthentication.
+NSFileProtectionCompleteUntilFirstUserAuthentication dictates how passcodes are exposed internally to access the feed data.
 The passcode for the feed data is removed from the local keychain when Salesforce1 is closed or running in the background.
 Salesforce1 feed data is only accessible when the app is open and in the foreground.
-If an OS passcode isn't set or if the device screen is unlocked, the encrypted feed data can be compromised by brute force attacks. - Additionally, the feed data storage is time-based.
-The feed cache purges items if the time last viewed is greater than one week, unless the remainder of feed items after purging is less than 25 items.
-Also feeds that have more than 500 items will have their excess items removed. - Android Downloadable App: Feed data is stored in a SQLCipher-encrypted SQLite database with PBKDF2 produced AES-256 encrypted in CBC (cipher-block chaining) mode with appropriate IV (initialization vector) and PKCS #5 padding. - Mobile Browser App: The feed cache is invalidated on client logout, navigation to a different site, or when closing the mobile browser.
+Additionally, the feed data storage is time-based.
+The feed cache purges items if the time last viewed is greater than one week, unless the remainder of feed items after purging is fewer than 25 items.
+Also feeds that have more than 500 items will have their - Android Downloadable App: Feed data is stored in a SQLCipher-encrypted SQLite database with PBKDF2 produced AES-256 encrypted in CBC (cipher-block chaining) mode with appropriate IV (initialization vector) and PKCS #5 padding. - Mobile Browser App: No encryption required.
+No data is stored locally on the device when using the mobile browser app.